Electrical Engineering

 Students gain hands-on experience throughout the program by participating in laboratory work and a one-year senior design project.

-The electrical engineering program at UW is accredited by ABET, an organization certifies the quality of engineering, technology and applied science programs globally.
+The electrical engineering program at UW is accredited by ABET, an organization that certifies the quality of engineering, technology and applied science programs globally.

 Many of our students find their home away from home in student-run organizations on UW’s campus.
 These organizations give students opportunities to learn about potential career paths, connect with other students and network with professionals.